Ismino/Battelshipgame/README.md

 ## Design

 - The app is only built with a back end langue as python and has no color design or special font design.
 It's just a simple back end app.
+The app is simple designed so that the user easily can follow the instructions given.

 ### Flowchart